 Luckily for you, I’ve found 12 of the best Airbnbs in Honolulu – all conveniently located in the city’s best neighborhoods – to make planning your Hawaiian holiday a breeze!

-Note: If you’re still deciding where to stay on the island make sure you check out my list of the best Airbnbs on Oahu.
+Note: If you’re still deciding where to stay on the island make sure you check out our article, Where to Stay on Oahu.

 Top 10 Things To Do in Honolulu